Dan & Marian Goepfert

 Maine Coon Breed standards are the written and agreed upon guidelines from the Cat Associations around the globe.
 Breeders should be using these standards for their breeding program & judges use them when scoring the cats at Cat Shows.
 There will always be slight variations and interpretations, but there shouldn't be extremes. (as an example of extreme changes in the breed standards: Siamese cats look totally different now then they did 20 years ago.
 Do a search of 'apple head' Siamese and then google a current photo)

-A thing to note when reading the standards: The wording is usually decided on by a small committee of breeders who may or may not have the cat's best interests in hand.
+A thing to note when reading the standards: The wording is usually decided on by a VERY, very small group of breeders who may or may not have the cat's best interests in hand.
 People like different things, and if they are showing their cats and want their cats to win, the obvious thing to do would be to change the standards to match the look of your cats.
 Wording 'tweaks' can change an entire breed look.

 I am against altering the look of Maine Coons to the extremism.
 It has happened in the 6 short years I've been a breeder.
 Words like "look of the wild' have been added to the standards, "square muzzle" as been misinterpreted and become extreme.
 This breed should NOT look like a bobcat or a lynx or look extremely feral.